 |Body||Spruce top, mahogany back and sides|

-My Review: Another Fender on the list, It is no surprise With legendary models like the Precision Bass and Jazz Bass, Fender has earned its reputation as the bass world’s premier manufacturer.
+My Review: Fender to top the list, It is no surprise With legendary models like the Precision Bass and Jazz Bass, Fender has earned its reputation as the bass world’s premier manufacturer.
 The Kingman comes with a stylish construction and serious sound.
 This bass has a lot going for it.
 The shape they borrowed from the Fender’s Newporter acoustic guitar, just hits the spot with me.
 The bass has a unique vibe and a warm natural tone.
 As the bass doesn’t have that bassy punch as some other heavier electric basses I feel it is probably best suited for pop or rock music.
 It can hold its own in heavier settings, but mellower moods give the increased mids and highs a chance to shine.

 Key Specs and Features: The Kingman V2 borrows its auditorium shape from Fender’s Newporter acoustic guitar.
 This means the body is a little smaller than a full-size acoustic, and its sculpted cutaway and curves feel great while playing.
 The top is made of solid spruce, with laminated mahogany used for the sides and back.
 It has a cool Jazz Bass-shaped headstock which brings out the Fender vibe even more.
 The mahogany neck is also shaped like that of a Jazz Bass, with a C-shaped profile and a scale length of 30”.
 The neck is topped with a walnut fretboard and 20 frets.
 Classic Fender block inlays decorate the fretboard.
 It has a Fishman pickup and preamp on board to help you plug in and keep up with the band.
 With 3-band EQ controls, a tuner, and volume, notch, brilliance, and phase controls, it’s certainly one of the most in-depth preamps on any acoustic guitar.
 The Viking walnut bridge and the Graph Tech NuBone nut transfer the sound perfectly.